Ten-Point Program (Black Panther Party): Contents

 We believe that this racist government has robbed us and now we are demanding the overdue debt of forty acres and two mules.
 Forty acres and two mules were promised 100 years ago as restitution for slave labor and mass murder of black people.
 We will accept the payment in currency which will be distributed to our many communities.
-The American racist has taken part in the slaughter of over fifty million black people.
-Therefore, we feel this is a modest demand that we make.
+The Germans murdered 6,000,000 Jews.
+The American racist has taken part in the slaughter of over 50,000,000 black people; therefore, we feel this is a modest demand that we make.